akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 ## Improvement of error messages during YML file import

-::: meta-data type="Improvement" features="Rules engine", "Productivity" available="early-June"
+::: meta-data type="Improvement" features="Rules engine, Productivity" available="early-June"
 :::

 We know that understanding errors when importing YML files containing the rules can be sometimes a bit "complicated" for you.
 Why?
 Because errors/warnings are not very clear and precise.